Is there a VA disability rating for skin conditions? Yes!

-How VA Assigns Disability Ratings for Skin Conditions
+How the VA Assigns Disability Ratings for Skin Conditions

-A VA rating for skin conditions is rated based on the amount of skin that’s affected.
+VA ratings for skin conditions are based on the amount of skin that’s affected.
 The rating schedule offers two ways to determine how much skin is affected: calculations and estimations.

 Skin area calculations measure the affected surface area in inches squared.
 Skin area estimations instead account for the percentage of skin that is affected.